 How did Brennan pass through that?

-Greg, what as far as everybody that gets fired here, w whether it be you know look at look at Clapper and his inflammatory paid for rhetoric now or Comey being fired or struck being fired or Yates being fired or McCabe being fired or you know to me it would you would think with the firing comes an immediate you know end of any access to confidential top secrets that we might have and and their security clearance would be taken away at the time.
+Or, you know, to me, you would think with the firing comes an immediate end of any access to confidential top secrets that we might have, and their security clearance would be taken away at the time.

 Why isn't that part of the firing?

-It it really is, and it it is really the underlying basis and reason for revoking the security clearance.
+It really is, and it is really the underlying basis and reason for revoking a security clearance.

 So she's automatically a security risk to the president who fired her because she refused to carry out an order.